brat000012001/pomgenerate/README.md

 # Dependency POM Generator

-The python script generates `pom.xml` that is used as input to the the maven dependency plugin to download project dependencies to a local repository for off-line development (disconnected from the Internet), in air-gapped development environments.

-Project Object Model (POM) generator searches the Central Maven Repository for the packages with the groupId and version matching the values specified as input, and generates a `pom.xml` that lists the matching packages in the `<dependencies>` section.
+The tool searches the Central Maven Repository for packages matching specified groupId and version, and generates  `pom.xml` that can used to download the packages for off-line development.

 ```
-Usage: pomgenerate.py [-h] -g GROUP -v VERSION --basedir BASEDIR
+Usage: pomgenerate.py [-h] -g GROUP -v VERSION

 optional arguments:
   -h, --help            show this help message and exit